Department of Health and Human Services

 d.
 The IG properly applied no mitigating factors.

 While the IG bears the burden of proving any aggravating factors, Petitioner has the burden of proving mitigating factors.
 42 C.F.R. § 1005.15(c).
-Petitioner summarily asserts that he cooperated with the government, P. Br. at 2, but he makes no effort to document his cooperation or demonstrate how it resulted in the outcomes favorable to the government necessary to trigger consideration of it as a mitigating factor.5 I therefore find that the IG properly applied no mitigating factors in determining the period of exclusion.
+Petitioner summarily asserts that he cooperated with the government, P. Br. at 2, but he makes no effort to document his cooperation or demonstrate how it resulted in the outcomes favorable to the government necessary to trigger consideration of it as a mitigating factor.

 Page 6